adex720/Ascension/ascensions.md

 Implemention concept B will require a lot of thought and balancing, and therefore take more time to implement.

 Both concepts handle guilds well, but I like more the way of concept A. This no longer merges top players and high guild buffs, allowing the top players to choose from a much larger set with still having maximum guild buff.
+And not only that, but lower prestige palyers from ascension 0 would get the change on being on top guilds and having significant impact in the guild buff.

 My personal votes go 60% for no new forms, 30% for ascensions and 10% for dimensions.